(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, November 6, 2015 and in Church and State.)

 Something akin to laws of Nature was once glimpsed in a determinedly polytheistic society, in which some scholars toyed with a form of atheism.
 This approach of the pre-Socratics was, beginning in about the fourth century B.C., [quelled] by Plato, Aristotle, and the Christian theologians.
 If the skein of historical causality had been different—if the brilliant guesses of the atomists on the nature of matter, the plurality of worlds, the vastness of space and time had been treasured and built upon, if the innovative technology of Archimedes had been taught and emulated, if the notion of invariable laws of Nature that humans must seek out and understand had been widely propagated—I wonder what kind of world we would live in now.[i]

 It is conceivable then that had science continued to advance for those thousand years we would now live longer and better lives, or perhaps science might have conquered death altogether by now.
 It is conceivable we are not now immortal today because of the rise of religion.
-Granted such conjecture is speculative, but certainly the rise of religion was a major factor impeding scientific advance throughout the Middle Ages, and its stifling effect on scientific advance may still be felt today.
+Granted such conjecture is speculative, but certainly, the rise of religion was a major factor impeding scientific advance throughout the Middle Ages, and its stifling effect on scientific advance may still be felt today.

 The point is that religious belief is not innocuous.
 Religion may cause less harm today than it did in the medieval period, but this is probably more a function of religion having less power than it had previously.
 If that power were regained, we should not be surprised if the effect were again disastrous.
 (Anyone familiar with the Middle Ages does not long to go back.)
-We all may have paid, and could continue to pay, a heavy price for the consolation that religious beliefs provides to so many.
+We all may have paid, and could continue to pay, a heavy price for the consolation that religious beliefs provide to so many.

 In sum, religious beliefs are problematic and living as if religion is true may be ill-advised.
 For these reasons it does not seem prudent to ground meaning in religious beliefs.
 Although any religious story, especially in their more sophisticated versions, could be true, religious answers to the question of life’s meaning are suspect because the truth of religion and its usefulness are suspect.
 And if we are to ground meaning on a stable foundation, it is problematic to start with dubious religious claims.